lambdadev007/Get-users-from-gsuit/README.md

     For testing, you can specify URIs that refer to the local machine, such as `http://localhost:8080`.

-After creating your credentials, download the **client_secret.json** file from the API Console.
-Securely store the file in a location
+After creating your credentials, copy `Client ID` and `Client secret`.

 ## Setup